Bereavement leave

 Eligibility

-All regular (non temporary) staff who work at least half time (.5 FTE) are eligible.
+All regular (non temporary) staff who are in a benefit eligible position.

 Using bereavement leave